 This ruined monastery, Monasterboice, is notable for its round tower — a standard feature in Ireland's early Christian churches — and its ornately carved high crosses.
 The Cross of Murdock — named after an abbot who ran this place around the year 900 — is considered the finest high cross in all Ireland.
 These crosses were illustrated with Bible stories carved into the sandstone.
 Originally, they were brightly painted.

 Imagine a thousand years ago, priests used these as visual aids as they taught the people.

 The most popular sightseeing attraction near Dublin is Brú na Bóinne, an archaeological site with two amazing ancient burial mounds.
 Upon arrival, visitors get appointments to tour the tombs, spend waiting time in the state-of-the-art museum, then catch their shuttle bus to one or both of the 5,000-year-old passage tombs: Newgrange and Knowth.

-Guide: To give you an idea of the sweep of history here, these sites were built approximately 5,300 years ago — approximately 3,300 B.C. — which puts them 500 years older than the oldest pyramid in Egypt, 1,000 years older than Stonehenge in Wiltshire in England.
-So these people put a huge amount of energy and resources, basically a huge amount of wealth, into these monuments.
-They were probably thinking not just about survival but issues around life, death — the story of their tribe, the story of their ancestors, issues like rebirth, where did they come from, where were they going to.
+Guide: To give you an idea of the sweep of the history here, these sites were built approximately 5,300 years ago — approximately 3,300 B.C. — which puts them 500 years older than the oldest pyramids in Egypt, 1,000 years older than Stonehenge in Wiltshire in England.
+So these people put a huge amount of energy and resources, and basically a huge amount of wealth into constructing these monuments.
+They were probably thinking not just about survival but issues around life, death, the story of their tribe, the story of their ancestors; issues like rebirth, where did they come from, where were they going to.